 Organist & Choirmaster

-Dr. Stephenson-Moe, Organist/Choirmaster at the Church of the Redeemer since 1974, conducts a large choral program and music series.
+Sam Nelson, Organist/Choirmaster, serving since November 2020.
+He conducts a large choral program and music series.
 Redeemer ensembles have become so popular that a number of music CDs have been produced as a result; the most recent release – Red Hot Vivaldi (November ’07) — features the Canterbury Girls Choir.

 The Church of the Redeemer has multiple choral opportunities for people of all ages.